Adopted: October 2012

 5.2 Upon receipt of a report of bullying, the designated school official shall undertake or authorize an investigation under this regulation within three school days of the report.
 The investigation will be completed as soon as practicable.
 The designated school official is responsible to ensure the completion of the School District Response to Report of Bullying contained in District Procedure 503.8P, Report of Bullying Behavior.
-The designated school official or designated investigator shall attempt to interview the alleged victim, the alleged perpetrator and any necessary witnesses.
-The alleged perpetrator will be given the opportunity to present a defense.
+The designated school official or designated investigator shall attempt to interview the alleged victim, the individual(s) against whom the report is made and any necessary witnesses.
+The individual(s) against whom the report is made will be given the opportunity to present a defense.

-5.3 The school district may take immediate steps to protect the reporter, alleged victim, alleged bully and others pending completion of an investigation, consistent with applicable law.
+5.3 The school district may take immediate steps to protect the reporter, alleged victim, individual(s) against whom the report is made and others pending completion of an investigation, consistent with applicable law.
 When criminal conduct is suspected, the school district may report alleged conduct to law enforcement.

 5.4 Upon completion of an investigation under this regulation, the school district will take action towards a person who is found to have engaged in an act of bullying, reprisal, intentional false reporting, or who permits, condones, or tolerates bullying.
 Such action may include, but is not limited to, restorative interventions, warning, suspension, exclusion, transfer, termination, or discharge.
 If school discipline is imposed, it will be consistent with Administrative Regulation 503.3AR, Student Behavior Expectations and Responses for Behavior.
 The school district may take into account the following factors: